Online identity: Benefits

 A discussed positive aspect of virtual communities is that people can present themselves without fear of persecution, whether it is personality traits, behaviors that they are curious about, or the announcement of a real world identity component that has never before been announced.
 This freedom results in new opportunities for society as a whole, especially the ability for people to explore the roles of gender and sexuality in a manner that can be harmless, yet interesting and helpful to those undertaking the change.
 Online identity has given people the opportunity to feel comfortable in wide-ranging roles, some of which may be underlying aspects of the user's life that the user is unable to portray in the real world.

 Online identity has a beneficial effect for minority groups, including racial and ethnic minority populations and people with disabilities.
 Online identities may help remove prejudices created by stereotypes found in real life, and thus provide a greater sense of inclusion.

 One example of these opportunities is the establishment of many communities welcoming LGBTQ+ teenagers who are learning to understand their sexuality.
 These communities allow teenagers to share their experiences with one another or other older members of the LGBTQ+ community, and provide both a non-threatening and non-judgmental safe place.
 In a review of such a community, Silberman quotes an information technology worker, Tom Reilly, as stating: "The wonderful thing about online services is that they are an intrinsically decentralized resource.
 Kids can challenge what adults have to say and make the news".
-If teen organizers are successful anywhere, news of it is readily available.
-The Internet is arguably the most powerful tool that young people with alternative sexualities have ever had.

 The online world provides users with a choice to determine which sex, sexuality preference and sexual characteristics they would like to embody.
 In each online encounter, a user essentially has the opportunity to interchange which identity they would like to portray.
 As McRae argues in Surkan (2000), "The lack of physical presence and the infinite malleability of bodies complicates sexual interaction in a singular way: because the choice of gender is an "option" rather than a strictly defined biological characteristic, the entire concept of gender as a primary marker of identity becomes partially subverted."

 Online identity can offer potential social benefits to those with physical and sensory disabilities.
 The flexibility of online media provides control over their disclosure of impairment, an opportunity not typically available in real world social interactions.
 Researchers highlight its value in improving inclusion.
 However, the affordance of normalization offers the possibility of experiencing non-stigmatized identities while also offering the capacity to create harmful and dangerous outcomes, which may jeopardize participants' safety.